ICE9-Robotics/ROS-for-Steam-Deck-OLED/README.md

 ```sh
 mamba activate noetic_env
 ```
-After this, you can use ROS commands as if you were using Ubuntu, e.g. `roscore`, `roslaunch`, etc. Graphics interfaces such as `rviz` and `rqt` also work well.
+After this, you can source your workspace, export ROS_MASTER_URI etc., and use ROS commands as if you were using Ubuntu, e.g. `roscore`, `roslaunch`, etc. Graphics interfaces such as `rviz` and `rqt` also work well.

 ### ROS packages
 There are a limited number of packages that can be directly installed.
 You can find a list of packages on their website, e.g. [Available Packages/ROS1 Noetic](https://robostack.github.io/noetic.html).
 Note that new packages will be added over time.